-Special education supports and related services are provided, if eligible, in each student's home school and in the general education classroom to the greatest extent possible.
 The level of services (also known as "placement") is determined by each student's IEP team and is designed to reasonably calculate that the student will make progress in the general education curriculum and on the goals and objectives written in the student's IEP.
-District 41 is also a member of the Cooperative Association for Special Education in DuPage County and as such benefits from additional special education supports and related services as determined appropriate by the student's IEP team.
+Student Services Teams participate in collaborative problem solving to develop, challenge, and accommodate all learners.